Home The Methodist Church of New Zealand

 Synods:

-Some Synods also administer Local and Regional Development Funds, some of which come from a share of proceeds from sales of redundant properties, which is available for new and innovative ministry.
+Some Synods also administer Local and Regional Development Funds, some of which come from a share of proceeds from sales of redundant properties, which are available for new and innovative ministry.

 Parishes: